 Born: Nov.
 7, 1944 in Orange, Texas

-R.C.
-Slocum is the winningest coach in Texas A&M University's history.
-After his last season at A&M in 2002, his career record was 123-47-2 in 14 years.
+Richard Copeland Slocum is the winningest coach in Texas A&M University history.
+His career record is 123-47-2 in 14 years.

 Lake Charles High School was the first stop in Slocum's coaching career in 1968.
 From there, he went to Kansas State University.
 He began at Texas A&M in 1972 as an offensive assistant.

 At the close of the Southwest Conference era, Slocum's winning percentage of .865 (44-6-2) was the best in league history.

 At one time, Slocum was involved in many charities, including the Children's Miracle Network, the Houston Livestock Show and Rodeo, and the Special Olympics.
 Retiring from coaching in 2002, Slocum has since served as a Special Advisor to the President of Texas A&M. In 2012, Slocum was inducted into the College Football Hall of Fame.

 His oldest son, Shawn, was an Assistant Coach under him at Texas A&M and has been the special team's coach for the Arizona State Sun Devils since 2015.